Poison Primer: UW Health Children's Program Tackles Household Dangers

 Lotzer's presentation is one of many programs the UW Health poison education coordinator holds at area schools to teach children about the perils of common household items.
 Her presentations include "Poison Bingo," which uses a game card filled with bright pictures of everything from jugs of antifreeze and weed killer to mugs of beer.

-In a state in which an average of 115 calls a day are placed to the Wisconsin Poison Center hotline - half of which pertain to poison exposures for children under 6 years old - Lotzer says it's never too early for children to learn about potential poisons.
+In a state in which an average of 115 calls a day are placed to the Wisconsin poison experts - half of which pertain to poison exposures for children under 6 years old - Lotzer says it's never too early for children to learn about potential poisons.

 "They're the ones that are hardest to reach because they can't read.
 They don't necessarily have a long memory if somebody tells them no," Lotzer said.
 "And yet at the same time, they're curious.
 They want to check out everything by tasting it and touching it."